Geonhee-LEE/mpc_ros/readme.md

 ## Abstract
 I Strongly refered to the HyphaROS MPC MiniCar(https://hypharosworkshop.wordpress.com/) (Thanks for great source).

-I just changed the mobile robot model from bycycle to the unicycle which means differential drive wheeled mobile robot for implementing service mobile robot.
+I changed the mobile robot model from bycycle to the unicycle which means differential drive wheeled mobile robot for implementing service mobile robot.

+Construct the simulation env and compare with DWA algorithm

 ## About us